Fabrizio-Caruso/CROSS-LIB/README.md

 ## ADAPTIVE GRAPHICS

-The tool-chain and Cross-Lib will produce a game with simple black and white ASCII graphics and no sound if none of these is available.
 If colors, graphics and sounds are available the tool-chain and Cross-Lib will produce a game with some simple sound effects and with some possibly colored graphics.
+Otherwise Cross-Lib will produce a game with just ASCII graphics, no sound and no colors if these no graphics, no sound and no colors are available on a specific target.

-For example for the game Cross Snake you can see how it is rendered on the MSX and on the Game Boy:
+For example for the game Cross Snake you can see how it is rendered on the MSX (graphics, sounds, colors) and on the Game Boy (graphics, sounds but no colors):

 ![MSX](snapshots/XSnake_MSX2.png)
 ![GB](snapshots/XSnake_GB.png)